-Field work for previous years (2006-2009) has been previously described in Baker et al (2007b, 2008, 2009, 2010, 2011).
-Every year from 2006/07 (hereinafter 2006) to 2012 we chartered a helicopter from Southern Lakes Helicopters Company to conduct a return flight to the Auckland Islands group.
+Field work for previous years (2006-2012) has been previously described in Baker et al 2013b).
+Every year from 2006/07 (hereinafter 2006) to 2013/14 (2013) we chartered a helicopter from Southern Lakes Helicopters Company to conduct a return flight to the Auckland Islands group.
 The aircraft, a single-engined Squirrel AS350B3, was piloted by either Chris Green, Richard Hayes or Mark Deaker (Southern Lakes Helicopters Company).
 On board was Barry Baker (photographer and project coordinator), a back-up photographer, a flight logistics manager and a Department of Conservation representative.

 From 2006 to 2010 flights were conducted in December to coincide with the early incubation period of the breeding cycle.
 At this time it was anticipated that birds would have just completed egg laying (M. Double unpublished; P. Sagar unpublished), and hence most birds that attempted to breed would still be attending active nests.
-The dates of our previous visits to the Auckland Islands were 16 December 2006, 13 December 2007, 14 December 2008 and 3 December 2009 (Baker et al 2007b, 2008, 2009, 2010, 2011).
-For logistical reasons the flights for the 2011 and 2012 counts were undertaken on 11 January 2012 and 14 January 2013, respectively.
+The dates of our previous visits to the Auckland Islands were 16 December 2006, 13 December 2007, 14 December 2008, 3 December 2009 and 15 December 2010.
+For logistical reasons the flights for the 2011, 2012 and 2013 counts were undertaken on 11 January 2012, 14 January 2013 and 20 January 2014, respectively.
 This timing was not ideal with respect to the breeding cycle of white-capped albatross, as although hatching would not have commenced, some nests could be expected to have failed and those breeding birds may have abandoned their breeding sites.

 For all flights we selected a weather window for the operation that predicted clear flying conditions with minimal low-level cloud.
-At the time of the 11 January 2012 flight the weather around the Auckland Islands was calm and clear.
+At the time of the 20 January 2014 flight the weather around the Auckland Islands was overcast, with winds gusting to 40 knots, and a cloud base of 1500 metres.
 We were able to obtain clear photographs of all colonies during two photographic circuits of the island.
 Weather conditions during all flights are shown below: